HRR47-Food-E/photo-carousel-service/README.md

 > Endpoint: /restaurant/:id

-A GET request to the above endpoint will fetch an array of object containing the restaurant name and URLs for all photos associated with that restaurant.
+A GET request to /restaurant/:id will fetch an object containing the restaurant name and an array of URLs for all photos associated with that restaurant.

 ### POST